Yonni123/RubiksCubeRobot/README.md

 When you've built the robot, it is time to flash the arduino with the firmware and configure it.
 This directory has a README that will show how this is done, and explain the API interface of the robot and how to talk with it.

 ### Cube Solver
 Since the entire robot with the arduino is just sitting and waiting for commands, this Cube Solver is an android app that I developed as an example for how to control the robot.
 It combines computer vision with the phone's camera to scan the cube with Kociemba's algorithm to find the optimal solution for the cube, and streams the solution to the robot, which executes it.
+The README there shows how to install the app on an android phone and use it, but not much about the code itself, if you wanna improve it, be my guest :)

 ## Workflow: Solving a Cube